lindolguides/guides/gw2/guardian/index.md

 5       | Shield of Absorption | 4.0          | 24 | Create a dome around you that pushes foes back and absorbs projectiles.
 Then - Detonate the dome to heal nearby allies.

+## NOTES
+- You use grenade 2, 4 and 5 off-cooldown for maximum DPS.
+1 and 3 are generally not worth using (dps wise, 3 is a blind which can be useful but does no damage).

 [Back to top](./#)